Monte Sano

 What to expect

 Monte Sano offers a network of trails to make just about everyone happy.
-You'll find a web of over 60 miles of trails crisscrossing more than 3,700 acres of public property and some private property on the mountain.
-On the top of the mountain smooth and relatively flat trails await you, while the more adventurous can take the plunge off the plateau.
+You'll find a web of over 60 miles of trails crisscrossing more than 3,700 acres of public property on the mountain.
+Within Monte Sano State Park, smooth and relatively flat plateau trails await you, while the more adventurous can take the plunge off the plateau.
 There you'll find plenty of rocks to make you fully appreciate your suspension.
 Plus, there are short and medium length verticals that will either pump your legs, or numb your hands.

 To get a taste of what you'll experience off the plateau, take a quick lap around the North Plateau Loop/Fire Tower Trail loop.
 In 1.2 miles, rocks, roots, and short climbs expose you to what lies below.
 So if you can handle this you're ready for the plunge.
 However, like the Bucca Family Bike Trail, if it gets to be too much, you can easily take a quick detour to campground road.
-If you're ready for more intermediate fun, try the fast descent down the Sinks Trail from the biker's parking lot.
-Keep on the Sinks Trail after you get to its first intersection with the Mountain Mist Trail.
-It will work its way back around granting you exit on the easier half of the Mountain Mist Trail.
+If you're ready for more intermediate fun, try the fast descent down the Sinks Trail from the biker's parking lot to Tally-Ho Trail.

 Now, if that doesn't satisfy your appetite, or you're just ready for more advanced and technical riding then read on.
 The southern half of the Mountain Mist Trail rolls along just under the cliff line of the plateau.
 Plenty of rock and technical features abound.
-Also try out the Goat Trail, which includes our best rock gardens, switchbacks, rock armoring, and wooden features.
+Also try out the Goat Trail and Rocky Nightmare Trail, which include our best rock gardens, switchbacks, rock armoring, and wooden features.
 The Keith Trail and the Logan Point Trail together feature some of our better climbs and flowing technical aspects.
-Cold Springs, McKay Hollow, and Warpath Ridge, feature highly technical downhill sections, or ascents--depending on which way you go.
+Cold Springs, McKay Hollow, and Warpath Ridge, feature highly technical downhill sections, or ascents - depending on which way you go.
 Some parts are double black diamond and may involve hiking your bike.

 Those who want epic rides won't be disappointed either.
 From the Land Trust Parking Lot and Trailhead on Bankhead Parkway, you’ll find many of the mountain’s most primitive and rocky terrain yet, as well as a few of the mountain’s most popular trails including Bankhead Trail, Oak Park Trail, Bluffline, High Trail, and more!